 Job applicants and employees of NeSCC shall not be discriminated against in any aspect of employment because of an individual’s use of a service animal in conformance with this policy.
 Allowing the use of a service animal shall, in most cases, be a reasonable accommodation that allows an applicant or employee to qualify for the job in question.
 However, if the use of the service animal substantially interferes with the performance of essential job tasks, the accommodation may be re-evaluated.

 No employee, agent, representative, student, or other person affiliated with Northeast State Community College shall discriminate against an individual because of the use of a service animal in conformance with the requirements of this policy.
-No disabled person shall be prevented from entering, remaining, or using facilities of NeSCC because of the use of a service animal, unless such use is not in conformance to the requirements of this policy.
+No individual with a disability shall be prevented from entering, remaining, or using facilities of NeSCC because of the use of a service animal, unless such use is not in conformance to the requirements of this policy.

 Back to Top